- Category

 Bunkering Guidelines

+There are several initiatives in the industry developing bunkering standards for ammonia.
 However, lack of coordination among these work streams and lack of alignment of knowledge creates a risk that competing standards may be developed.
-This would lead to an increase in complexity and potential bunkering interface cost, as well as a delay in the implementation of ammonia as maritime fuel.
+This would lead to an increase in complexity and potentially interface cost, as well as a delay in the implementation of ammonia as maritime fuel.

 Perceptions of ammonia as a marine fuel